ajaykatoch1/Artficial-Intelligence-A-Algorithm-in-Java/README.txt

+For this project me and my partner implemented the A* search algorithm on the 8 tile puzzle utilizing the Manhattan distance heuristic.
+The user inputs the start and goal state of the 8 tile puzzle and the algorithm searches for the optimal solution using A* search listing the steps taken to achieve the solution.
 This program is written in Java.